kelseyhightower/confd/Godeps/_workspace/src/github.com/armon/consul-kv/README.md

 consul-kv
 =========

+*DEPRECATED* Please use [consul-api](https://github.com/armon/consul-api) instead.

 This package provides the `consulkv` package which is a Key/Value client for Consul.
-It supports all the commands, and has a very simple API.
+It supports all the commands as of Consul 0.1, and has a very simple API.

 Documentation
 =============